dangazineu/tako/docs/designs/exec-workflow-engine.md

 ### Issue 9: `test(e2e): Add E2E test for multi-repo fan-out/fan-in`

+**Related Issues:**
+- Parent Epic: #21 - Execute multi-step workflows
+- Design: #98 - Design(exec): A General-Purpose Workflow Engine for Multi-Repo Automation
+- Depends On: Issues 6-8 (containerization, graph execution, semantic steps required)

 **Description:**
-Create comprehensive end-to-end tests for multi-repository workflow execution to validate graph-aware execution and artifact aggregation.
+Create comprehensive end-to-end tests for multi-repository workflow execution to validate graph-aware execution and artifact aggregation as defined in the fan-out/fan-in scenario from #98.

+**Background:**
+This test validates the complete multi-repository orchestration capability, implementing the specific fan-out/fan-in scenario from the design document.
+It ensures that artifact-based triggering, aggregation timeouts, and parallel execution work correctly across multiple repositories.

 **Implementation Details:**
 - Implement the fan-out/fan-in test scenario from the design document